laurelherting/lmh-headspace/AWS/services.md

 * These come up a lot!
   * Play with both calculators until comfortable with them
 * Examples:
-  * comparing physical servers - less savings compared to vm. when max out #s = 35% savings, $138,064,213. using lowest possible #s = 77%, $139,476.
+  * comparing physical servers - less savings compared to vm when max out #s = 35% savings, $138,064,213. using lowest possible #s = 77%, $139,476.
   * comparing vm - greater savings with large outputs